 How will I feel after the massage or bodywork session?

-Most people feel very relaxed.
+The majority of people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity, which can last for days.
 Since toxins are released from your soft tissues during a massage, it is recommended you drink plenty of water following your massage.

 Are there any medical conditions that would make massage or bodywork inadvisable?